-Since we study IT-PEMFCs and conventional PEMFCs operating at low temperatures, it is important to highlight the conversion in the temperature in this paper where some academic works are presented in Kelvin while others are in Celsius.
+Since we study IT-PEMFCs and the conventional PEMFCs operate at low temperature, it is important to highlight the conversion in the temperature in this paper where some academic works are presented in kelvin while others in Celsius.
 Hence it would be useful to study the conversion relation.
 To convert the temperature from Celsius to kelvin, the following formula is used and vice versa [33]: